vantahawk/Graph_Learning_Group6/README.md

 | SUM                   | 0.1166774183511734 | 0.30809709429740906 | 0.3057083189487457 |

 ## Discussion
-We used a BOHB HPO to optimize the hyperparameters, we firsdt had problems achieving low errors, which lay in our bad choice for the dimension-spaces.
-They were just way to small.
+We used a BOHB HPO to optimize the hyperparameters, we first had problems achieving low errors, which lay in our bad choice for the dimension-spaces.
+They were just way to small, when we enlargened this and added more training regularization, error improved drastically.

+We still think there might be sth wrong, but are not quite sure.

 ## Conclusion

-As mentioned, we likely have yet to find some error of construction somewhere, before we can hope to reach the target MAE.
+As mentioned, we maybe have yet to find some error of construction somewhere, before we can hope to reach the target MAE.

 ---

 ### Note on Exercise Split

 In part due to difficult time constraints on both Benedict and Ahmet, David ended up providing most of the codebase (`david/sheet3`) this time around.
-Benedict greatly helped to further debug and refine the code, and ran a hyperparameter optimization over the parameters mentioned in the list above (HPO not included in `main` yet, see `benedict/sheet3`).
+Benedict greatly helped to further debug and refine the code, and ran a hyperparameter optimization over the parameters mentioned in the list above.
 Ahmet also made himself available for further improvements on the code.